vncenturion/vncenturion/README.md

 Note that I'm still learning new programming languages and computer concepts, so keep your expectations low while I search for knowledge at the university.
 And feel free to collaborate on projects, to chat or share ideas.

 :pushpin: Interested in:
-* Management systems (Quality and Occupational Safety e Health)
+* Management systems (Quality and Occupational Safety e Health);
-* Building construction planning and management
+* Building construction planning and management;
-* Building information modeling
+* Building information modeling;
-* Statistical process control
+* Statistical process control;
-* Machine learning
+* Machine learning;
-* Artificial intelligence
+* Artificial intelligence.